- This event has passed.

 Revelation & Rebirth – The History & Practice of Collecting African-American Art

-Presentation by Nashormeh Lindo, Chair of the California Arts Council, & discussion with artist Dana King
+Presentation by Nashormeh Lindo and discussion with Dana King

 Nashormeh Lindo is a renowned arts educator who focuses on visual culture as it pertains to the history of African-Americans and their contributions to global culture.
 In conjunction with Art of the African Diaspora, Lindo will speak about collecting work by African-American artists, including the history of Black artists being overlooked by major institutions.
 Her presentation will be followed by a conversation with artist Dana King on contemporary collecting practices that are shifting the status quo.